Our Farm

 About us.

 We believe that all farm animals should graze together symbiotically on perennial pastures in order to support the biodiversity and fertility of the land.
 Farming with this holistic, pasture-based method at our core, alongside organic agricultural methods, we aim to provide life-giving, pastured meat and eggs for our local community.
-Our meat and eggs are available at your local farmers’ market, as well as select grocery stores and co-ops in the Chicago area.
+Our meat and eggs are available at your local farmers’ markets as well as through Wednesday home delivery in the Chicago area .
 We also offer a Meat CSA program for customers in the Chicago-area, and we can ship our products anywhere within the United States.

 Our meats.